 The term cancer survivor refers to a person who has been diagnosed with cancer, from the time of diagnosis throughout his or her life.
 The impact of cancer on family members, friends, and caregivers of survivors is also acknowledged as part of survivorship.

 Cancer survivors often face physical, emotional, psychosocial, spiritual, and financial challenges as a result of their cancer diagnosis and treatment.
-Public health professionals strive to address survivorship and quality of life issues such as the coordination of care, patient-provider communication, health promotion, support services, and fertility preservation through research and collaboration with public, non-profit, and private organizations.
-In light of these concerns, public health initiatives created to understand and prevent secondary disease, recurrence, and long-term effects of treatment are essential.
+Public health professionals identify and address survivorship and quality of life issues such as the coordination of care, patient-provider communication, health promotion, support services, and fertility preservation through research and collaboration with public, non-profit, and private organizations.
+Public health initiatives created to understand and prevent secondary disease, recurrence, and long-term effects of treatment are essential.

 Cancer survivors are at greater risk for recurrence and for developing second cancers due to the effects of treatment, unhealthy lifestyle behaviors, underlying genetics, or risk factors that contributed to the first cancer.
 The following factors can help maintain health and improve survival and quality of life after a cancer diagnosis—